digitallawyer/openlegaldictionary/_definitions/sors.md

 ---
 title: Sors
 permalink: "/definitions/sors.html"
-body: Lat In tbe civU law.
+body: Lat in tbe civU law.
 Lot; chance; fortune; hazard; a lot, made of wood, gold, or other material.
 Money bor-rowed, or put out at interest.
 A principal sum or fund, such as the capital of a part-nership.
 Ainsworth; Calvin
 published_at: '2018-07-07'